yusuke-dna/protocol-designer-to-py/README.md

 ```
 python3 pdjson2py.py file/path/to/protocol/designer/json/file.json https://hooks.slack.com/services/[YOUR]/[WEBHOOK]/[URL]
 ```
 8. Former version, extracting command list from JSON file, is available by adding the fourth argument `command`.
-By default in command mode, the script selects tips hard-written in "commands" object within the JSON file.
+In command mode, the pipette picks up tips from hard-written location in "commands" object in the JSON file.
 This could lead to an unexpected order of tip selection when modifying the output Python file.
 To mitigate this, use the "auto" argument in used tip option.
 This removes pre-defined tip locations and allows the automatic assignment of tipracks to the pipettes, from the initial deck state in the Protocol Designer.
 ```
 python3 pdjson2py.py /path/to/protocol/designer/json/file.json auto https://hooks.slack.com/services/[YOUR]/[WEBHOOK]/[URL] command
 ```